Are you currently struggling to create a simple email signup form within WordPress? Also, one that not only looks great but is also GDPR compliant?

 What Is WPForms?

 WPForms is a form-building software that comes with a complete code-free drag and drop system that allows anyone to create high-converting contact forms, payment forms, surveys, newsletters, and even registration forms.

-Their plugin is extremely user-friendly and requires no prior knowledge to get started.
+Their plugin is extremely user-friendly and requires no prior knowledge to start.
 You are simply a drag and drop away from building your entire form.

 WPForms takes data privacy very seriously and allows its users to create fully GDPR compliant forms within minutes.

-In a growing digital age, it is very important that as a business owner you can give your visitors or customers an understanding that their data is protected and managed correctly by your third-party providers.
+In a growing digital age, it is very important that business owners give their visitors reassurance their data is protected and managed.

-This is why with WPForms GDPR agreement fields are provided as an extra element you can add into your forms that will give your visitors assurance that their data is protected and managed according to recent laws.
+This is why with WPForms GDPR agreement fields are provided as an extra element you can add to your forms.
+This gives your visitors assurance that their data is protected and managed according to current laws.

-WPForms comes with a Mailchimp addon within their Plus, Pro, and Elite Plans which allows you to easily create a signup form right from within your WordPress dashboard.
+WPForms comes with a Mailchimp addon within their Plus, Pro, and Elite Plans.
+You can easily create an email signup form right from within your WordPress dashboard.

-This means that you no longer have to go out of your WordPress dashboard to create your form as everything is all in one place.
+You no longer have to leave your WordPress dashboard to create your form as everything is all in one place.